Barryxyz/Phone2Action-Barry/README.md

-Web app that uses the Twilio API to register subscribers and message those subscribers
+Web app that uses the Twilio API to register subscribers and message those subscribers.

 This API allows the UI to add subscribers as well as send messages to those subscribers.